Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 - Posting early and often is working, so keep it up.

-No surprise that Sports Teams saw high engagement on Instagram with hashtags helping fans follow the world tournament du jour, from Eurovision to Tokyo 2020 to FIFA.
+No surprise that Sports Teams saw high engagement on Instagram with World Cup hashtags.

-Event-themed hashtags like #Euro2020 and #Tokyo2020 helped Sports Teams succeed on Twitter, and fans also loved when teams moved to a #NewProfilePic.
+Event-themed hashtags like #FIFAWorldCup and #SuperBowl helped Sports Teams succeed on Twitter, and fans also loved when teams moved to a #NewProfilePic.

 Tech & Software Social Media Benchmarks

-Tech & Software brands saw engagement rates right around the median this year on Instagram and Twitter but tied for last on Facebook.
+Tech & Software brands earned median engagement rates on Instagram and Twitter while struggling on Facebook and TikTok.

 Here are two ideas for improving engagement rates: